DragonOfMath/discord-dragon-bot/docs/index.md

 Aliases: `scavenge`

+Cooldown: 1 hour

 Scavenge for items that you can use in battle or sell for cash!
-Cooldown: **1 hour**

 ### `pokemon.candy pokemon`